PostHog/meta/requests-for-comments/2023-10-31-feature-flag-environments.md

 ## Implementation

-In the Feature Flag view page, users will have the option to "Sync" the feature flag to another projects.
+In the Feature Flag view page, users will have the option to "Sync" the feature flag to other projects.
 To do so, they'll click the Sync button, after which a modal pops up.
 They can choose the project to sync the flag to via a dropdown.

 If they select a project where the flag with the identical ID already exists, a warning will show telling them they are about to overwrite the other project's flag configuration.